francoameri/home-lab/v2/unifi.md

 The fix was converting the container to **privileged** — trading some isolation (a privileged LXC's root is effectively host root) for compatibility with what the installer needs.
 That surfaced a second, unrelated problem: flipping an *existing* unprivileged container to privileged doesn't retroactively fix on-disk file ownership.
 Every file that container's "root" had ever written was actually stored on disk under the real UID/GID *offset* by the unprivileged subuid mapping (100000+) — and privileged containers use real host UIDs directly, with no such mapping.
 The result: `/usr/bin/su` and other setuid binaries now appeared owned by UID 100000 instead of 0, silently breaking their setuid semantics (`su: cannot set groups: Operation not permitted` — the exact, misleadingly generic error the installer surfaced).
 The fix here wasn't another config tweak; it was destroying the container and recreating it privileged *from creation*, so every file gets written with the correct ownership from the start.

 Two smaller things came up on the freshly-rebuilt privileged container: default AppArmor confinement (ruled out once `dmesg` showed no matching denial for the failing operation), and Podman's rootless-style `pasta` network backend needing `/dev/net/tun`, which isn't exposed inside an LXC by default — fixed with an explicit `lxc.cgroup2.devices.allow` entry plus a bind-mount `lxc.mount.entry` for the device node.

+> **Why it matters:** this is a genuine kernel-level privilege boundary, not a config mistake — the same class of problem platform teams hit running unprivileged containers on Kubernetes when a workload needs a capability the container runtime doesn't grant by default.
+Recognizing "this needs a fundamentally different container posture" instead of continuing to chase a workaround is the actual skill here.

 With all of that resolved, the install completed cleanly, and the actual data migration — export a backup from the classic UniFi Network Application, restore it into the new UniFi OS Server's setup wizard — carried over the full site configuration (networks, port profiles, SSIDs, adopted devices) without any manual re-entry.
 Both devices needed one more `set-inform` pointed at the new server's IP, and came back online immediately.